 It is priced affordably, with some 17-inch sizes right around $100 per tire.
 You may want to give this tire

 more time on the market before buying.
-We think the 5.0 rating will come down over time.
 A good alternative

 to this would be the Sense KR26, which has the same 60k mile warranty as well as similar performance

 Kumho self-rates the tire highly across multiple criteria:

 Tire Rack rated the Ecsta 4X II the winner in a comparison with 3 other UHP A/S tires from Firestone, Sumitomo, and Fuzion.
 Kumho also provides a 6-year / 40k mile warranty.
 We think the Ecsta 4X II is the best bang-for-the-buck UHP A/S tire.
 We owned a set of the previous generation Kumho Ecsta ASX on a BMW M3 and found it to be a predictable, high performance street tire.Read all Ecsta 4X II Reviews at TireBuyer

 This is Kumho's newest Max Performance Summer tire, introduced in 2016.
 Tire Rack ran a test in the summer of 2016 between the PS91, Goodyear Eagle F1 Asymmetric 3, Michelin Pilot Super Sport, and Pirelli P Zero.
 Not surprisingly, the reigning king - the Pilot Super Sport - won out.
 They liked the PS91, but thought it needed a tad bit wet traction to compete with the Michelin (though the Michelin is very pricey).
 For the price, the PS91 cannot be beat.